VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 Releases to [Maven Central](https://repo1.maven.org/maven2/org/virtuslab/ash/) are triggered by pushing a lightweight git tag with a version number.

-To publish version x.y.z, type in the console
+To publish version x.y.z, type in the console (on main branch)
 ```shell
 git tag vx.y.z
 git push origin vx.y.z